Skip to content

 • It remembers.
 The conversation history — plus what the agent is tracking, like which Playbook is currently active and the switches made so far — is kept per user, so follow-up turns build on the last one.

 • Action-taking.
-The agent can take an action mid-turn — invoking a tool, looking something up, switching Playbooks, updating a Person record — and then continue with the result.
+The agent can take an action mid-turn — using a capability, looking something up, switching Playbooks, updating a Person record — and then continue with the result.
 The action is not shown to the user; only the final reply is.

 What the agent works from on every turn